carlosgruiz-dev/sparrow10-blog/content/posts/2022-07-20_Tic_Tac_Toe.md

 Now is easier to see when a user wins.
 One way to know if a player has three positions in a row is to use a simple sum operation to calculate the state of the winning positions on the board.
-In other words, if `Player X` adds `1` point and `Player O` subtracts `1` to the row. `Player X` wins if it sums total `3`, and `Player O` wins if it computes -3.
-With this we create this winning conditions for our game like follows.
+In other words, if `Player X` adds `1` point and `Player O` subtracts `1` to the row. `Player X` wins if it sums a total of `3`, and `Player O` wins if it computes -3.
+With this, we create these winning conditions for our game as follows.

 ```text
 Player X = 1